Delhi: Slums

+Religions

 Hinduism is Delhi's predominant religious faith, with 81.68% of Delhi's population, followed by Islam (12.86%), Sikhism (3.40%), Jainism (0.99%), Christianity (0.87%), and Buddhism (0.11%).
 Other minority religions include Zoroastrianism, Baháʼísm and Judaism.

+Languages

 According to the 50th report of the commissioner for linguistic minorities in India, which was submitted in 2014, Hindi is Delhi's most spoken language, with 80.94% speakers, followed by Punjabi (7.14%), Urdu (6.31%) and Bengali (1.50%).
 4.11% of Delhites speak other languages.
 Hindi is also the official language of Delhi while Urdu and Punjabi have been declared as additional official languages.

 Culture

 Delhi's culture has been influenced by its lengthy history and historic association as the capital of India.
-Although a strong Punjabi Influence can be seen in language, Dress and Cuisine brought by the large number of refugees who came following the partition in 1947 the recent migration from other parts of India has made it a melting pot.
+Although a strong Punjabi Influence can be seen in language, dress and cuisine brought by the large number of refugees who came following the partition in 1947 the recent migration from other parts of India has made it a melting pot.
 This is exemplified by many significant monuments in the city.
 The Archaeological Survey of India recognises 1,200 heritage buildings and 175 monuments as national heritage sites.

 In the Old City, the Mughals and the Turkic rulers constructed several architecturally significant buildings, such as the Jama Masjid—India's largest mosque built in 1656 and the Red Fort.
 Three World Heritage Sites—the Red Fort, Qutub Minar and Humayun's Tomb—are located in Delhi.
 Other monuments include the India Gate, the Jantar Mantar—an 18th-century astronomical observatory—and the Purana Qila—a 16th-century fortress.
 The Laxminarayan Temple, Akshardham temple, Gurudwara Bangla Sahib, the Baháʼí Faith's Lotus Temple and the ISKCON temple are examples of modern architecture.
 Raj Ghat and associated memorials houses memorials of Mahatma Gandhi and other notable personalities.
 New Delhi houses several government buildings and official residences reminiscent of British colonial architecture, including the Rashtrapati Bhavan, the Secretariat, Rajpath, the Parliament of India and Vijay Chowk.
 Safdarjung's Tomb is an example of the Mughal gardens style.
 Some regal havelis (palatial residences) are in the Old City.
 Lotus Temple is a Baháʼí House of Worship completed in 1986.
 Notable for its flowerlike shape, it serves as the Mother Temple of the Indian subcontinent and has become a prominent attraction in the city.
 The National Museum and National Gallery of Modern Art are some of the largest museums in the country.
 Other museums in Delhi include the National Museum of Natural History, National Rail Museum and National Philatelic Museum.

 Chandni Chowk, a 17th-century market, is one of the most popular shopping areas in Delhi for jewellery and Zari saris.
 Delhi's arts and crafts include, Zardozi—an embroidery done with gold thread—and Meenakari—the art of enamelling.